 When an employee is terminated they may believe that they have no ability to negotiate their severance package.
 If the employer is truly offering an appropriate package, that may be the case.
 However in many instances, employers seek to conduct terminations with the least expense possible.
 Because of this, it’s usually prudent for a terminated employee to connect with a lawyer – even for an hour or two of advice – to ensure the severance they are being offered is an appropriate one.

-“Appropriate” depends on a number of conditions, staring with whether the termination was with or without cause.
+“Appropriate” depends on a number of conditions, starting with whether the termination was with or without cause.

 Employers can dismiss employees for just cause if they are guilty of serious misconduct, such as theft, fraud, or violence.
 In these scenarios, the employee is not entitled to any severance.